Nantou (南投) is Taiwan’s only landlocked county and the geographical center of Taiwan.

 At Sun Moon Lake, Shuishe Village is more convenient because buses to Taichung and Alishan depart/arrive there.

 I recommend Blue Sky Bay B&B (see on Booking / Agoda) for mid-range accommodation.
-Fleur de Chine Hotel Sun Moon Lake (see on Booking / Agoda) is the best resort, with incredible views from the rooms.
+The Lalu (see on Klook / Agoda) is one of the best resorts in Taiwan, with incredible views from the rooms.
 For a cheap dorm room, try Deer Traveler Hostel (see on Booking / Agoda).

 Personally, I prefer Ita Thao Village for its more local feel, aboriginal food street, and proximity to Sun Moon Lake Ropeway.